tejasdgangurde/tejasdgangurde/README.md

 👁‍🗨 What's Special about me?
   Ability to quickly Learn and Master a new skill and to implement it to solve a realtime problem.

+  ### 👁‍🗨 What's Special about me?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Ability to quickly Learn and Master a new skill and to implement it to solve a realtime problem.

 ### 🛠 Languages and Tools
 <!-- Add icons for different tools -->
 <p align="left">